BasicWolf/archived-concrete-settings/docs/src/api.rst

    Base class for Setting attributes behaviors.

-   .. automethod:: attach_to
+   .. automethod:: decorate

-      Attach self into Setting attribute behaviors.
+      Decorate setting attribute.

-      If your custom behavior adds a decorator to the Setting, override this method as follows:
+      If your custom behavior adds a validator to the Setting, override this method as follows:

       .. code-block::

-         def attach_to(self, setting):
+         def decorate(self, setting):
             setting.validators = (
                 MyValidator()
             ) + setting.validators